 Decision Analytics for Business and Policy

-Description: This course introduces modeling frameworks and computational tools to address complex, ill-defined, large-scale decision-making problems that arise in policy and business.
-Through lectures and case studies, it covers advanced methods of decision-making under uncertainty in four major areas: large-scale optimization, stochastic optimization, queuing theory and discrete event simulation.
-It will focus on modeling (how to formulate models to address policy or business problems), computation (how to solve large-scale problems) and applications in policy and business (how to integrate viewpoints of different stakeholders, how to select the scope of the model, etc.).
-Applications are drawn from a variety of real-world settings in transportation, energy, information systems, health care, supply chain management, etc. Participants are expected to take "active learning" roles in the computational application of the materials presented in class using the Matlab and R programming languages and the CPLEX optimization solver.
+This course introduces modeling frameworks and computational tools to address complex, ill-defined, large-scale decision-making problems that arise in policy and business.
+Through lectures and case studies, it covers advanced methods of decision-making under uncertainty in four major areas: (large-scale) deterministic optimization, stochastic/robust optimization, and sequential decision making.
+It will focus on modeling (how to formulate models to address policy or business problems), computation (how to solve large-scale problems), and applications in policy and business (how to integrate viewpoints of different stakeholders, how to select the scope of the model, etc.).
+Applications are drawn from a variety of real-world settings in transportation, energy, information systems, health care, supply chain management, etc. Participants are expected to take "active learning" roles in the computational application of the materials presented in class using the python programming language and the Gurobi optimization solver.
 A term project simulates realistic and challenging issues where new solutions need to be developed, implemented and communicated.
 The prerequisite is an introductory course in Operations Research, such as Management Science I and II or Decision-Making under Uncertainty.